The Sicilian (film): Legacy

+Gore Vidal called the original cut "a lovely movie.
+There are things wrong with it, but there are things wrong with every movie.
+It was never meant to be realistic.
+It was meant to be a fairy tale, a fantasy about Giuliano ...
+We decided to leave the realism to the Italians.
+It's their country, their character.
+We wanted to do something legendary."
+Vic Armstrong, who did stunts for the film, wrote in his memoir My Life as Indiana Jones, James Bond, Superman and Other Action Heroes: The True Adventures of the World's Greatest Stuntman, "I don't know quite what happened, because it was one of the greatest scripts ever and yet the end result was horrible."

-In his analysis of The Sicilian, Richard Brody of The New Yorker wrote:
+Revisiting The Sicilian at the time of Cimino's death, Richard Brody of The New Yorker wrote:

 "Cimino doesn't stint on the Western analogies, with horses and mountains and conflicts over land rights, and his image repertory is as vital and energetic as ever, but it's hard not to see a crisis of cinematic faith, a sense of narrowing possibilities, afflicting the film.
 The pageantry of a Communist march with red flags in the wilderness, the ancient clutter of a nobleman's study, the haunting mystery of streetlights through a car's rear window all ring with Cimino's enthusiastic inspiration, but the movie seems like a substitute for the director's visions at his most uninhibited.
 It plays mostly like a feature-length analogy, a sort of intellectual behind-the-scenes laboratory for another vast American movie that he couldn't have made at the time."

-Vic Armstrong, who did stunts for the film, wrote in his memoir My Life as Indiana Jones, James Bond, Superman and Other Action Heroes: The True Adventures of the World's Greatest Stuntman, "I don’t know quite what happened, because it was one of the greatest scripts ever and yet the end result was horrible."

-Rotten Tomatoes gives The Sicilian a 10% "Rotten" rating, based on 20 reviews, with an average rating of 3.9/10.

-The director's cut, released in 2016 on Blu-Ray/DVD, received much more of a positive critical reception with most considering it a major improvement over the theatrical cut and is considered an underrated entry in Cimino's filmography.

-Alternative versions

-A 146-minute director's cut was released theatrically in France and is available on VHS, DVD and Blu-Ray in the United States, and in Europe as a region 2 DVD.

-This version received mixed reviews when it initially opened in Paris.
-Maltin gave the director's cut of The Sicilian two stars out of four, writing that the film "seems shorter, thanks to more coherency and Sukowa's strengthened role.
-Neither version, though, can overcome two chief liabilities: Cimino's missing sense of humor and Lambert's laughably stone-faced performance."